ShridattaP20/Excel-AtliQ-Hardware/README.md

    **3.** Gross Margin % reports by _[Sub-Zones](https://github.com/ShridattaP20/Excel-AtliQ-Hardware-s/blob/main/AtliQ-GM%25%20by%20subzones.pdf)_

-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+- **Purpose of Financial analytics:** It aims to analyze financial data to enhance decision-making, optimize resource allocation, and improve overall financial performance by identifying trends and risks.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- **Importance of analyzing Finance data:** Analyzing finance data is essential for ensuring financial health, making informed strategic decisions, and achieving long-term sustainability that impact profitability and growth.

 - **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.